Hollywood: The Gift of Laughter (1982 TV Movie)

 Cary Grant sitting behind a desk making faces at Audrey Hepburn

-Peter Sellers in a wheelchair and his arm keeps popping up in a Nazi salute
+Dr. Strangelove is in a wheelchair and his arm keeps popping up in a Nazi salute.

 Sellers playing piano